1he03/discord-tools-deno/README.md

 // you can explore more feature for MessagesTools

 await messageTools.sendMessage("channelId");
-await messageTools.sendMessage("channelId",{content:"content"}); // or send with options
+await messageTools.sendMessage("channelId", {content:"content"}); // or send with options

 messageTools.clear(); // reset all options data